WarPigs1602/JServ/README.md

 - **Centralized Management:** ModuleManager handles all module registration, enabling/disabling, and message routing

 ### SpamScan Module

+**Purpose:** Provides automated spam detection and prevention for IRC channels.
+SpamScan actively monitors channel messages, user behavior, and connection patterns to identify and block spam, flood attacks, and malicious bots in real-time.

+**Key Capabilities:**
 - **Automated Spam Detection:** Actively scans IRC messages for spam using a customizable badword list
 - **Knocker Bot Detection:** Advanced pattern matching to detect and automatically kill Knocker spambots on connection
 - **Homoglyph Detection:** Identifies and blocks messages containing homoglyphs used for spam